 Introduction

-Software applications are at the heart of most information systems and business processes.
+Software applications are at the heart of information systems and business processes.
 Organizations rely on these applications to undertake their business and process valuable data, yet the applications often have weak, or poorly selected, security mechanisms.
 Organizations that want to develop software must ensure that the users of their code are protected.
 Development organizations may be developing their own software or producing software for use by others.
 OWASP has unparalleled resources available to help organizations acquire, develop and operate applications securely.

 Code of Conduct